AidanTallon/pp-addmember-util/README.md

 - kill specific chrome process from window
 - better way of viewing details of added member
 - prevent interaction with main widget when dialogs open
+- error handling when adding member with empty fields